Guidance

 Given that the death certificate does not contain information on the cause of death, the results of the autopsy will not alter the death certificate.

-Mortuary facilities
+10. Mortuary facilities

-Burial, cremation, repatriation
+11. Burial, cremation, repatriation

 The next of kin of the person who has died will usually need to decide between a local burial, cremation or bringing the person home, which is known as repatriation.
-Your funeral director will usually be able to explain the options available, the costs, and help you make arrangements.
+Your local funeral director will usually be able to explain the options available, the costs, and help you make arrangements.

+Local burials are possible for foreign nationals and your local selected funeral director will usually be able to explain the options available, the costs, and help you make arrangements.
 Please note if a local burial or cremation takes place, then an inquest in the UK will not be possible.
 For more information on inquests, see the information on UK coroners and inquests.

 Please note that local burials or cremations procedures and requirements vary depending on the current circumstances in the country or the world (i.e. a pandemic or civil unrests).
 Please consult all details with local funeral director for further details.

-Repatriation and burial of ashes/ remains
+12. Repatriation and burial of ashes/remains

 If the next of kin decides to repatriate the remains, they will have to send written consent to repatriate or release the individual to the local undertaker.